 The Editorial Freelancers Association, Copyediting.com, Association of Independent Publishing Professionals, Erotic Authors Guild, Romance Writers of America, Heart of Carolina Romance Writers, American Name Society, Linguistic Society of America, Society for Technical Communication

 Genre fiction: romance, erotica, fantasy, action/adventure, horror, paranormal, dystopian, psychological, thriller, suspense, mystery, as well as literary fiction, non-fiction, and academic (medical)

 I offer three levels of editing services, including proofreading, comprehensive line and copy editing with annotation, and full developmental editing.
 All editing is done electronically in MS Word using the “track changes” feature, which allows authors to accept, modify, or reject all suggested edits.

 PROOFREADING – $0.0105 per word*

-∙ read for typographical or usage errors
+∙ correct for typographical, punctuation or usage errors

 COPY/LINE EDITING WITH ANNOTATION – $0.0125 per word*

 ∙ correct spelling, grammar, punctuation, syntax, and word usage